An All in One Place Solution for Aging

 You need to read and understand your contract carefully, including all aspects of the CCRC’s refund policy.
 For example, one CCRC may require that the unit be reoccupied before the refund is payable, while another may not.
 In some circumstances, you might get close to a full refund of your entry fee; but in other cases, none at all, and in still others, the refund may be prorated over time under certain circumstances, such as death or moving out.
 But there’s a caveat: if the fee is refundable, and the senior is applying for Medicaid, the refundable fee will be counted as an asset in the Medicaid financial eligibility determination.

 Unlike the entrance fee, the monthly fee is an ongoing charge for the services identified in the CCRC’s contract.
 Like the entry fees, this fee will vary from facility to facility and is based on factors such as the type of contract purchased, the geographic location, and the service plan selected (meals, housekeeping, and activities).
 Some CCRCs even include a portion of medical care in the monthly fee.
-The monthly fees might be as little as $500 but it could be as high as several thousand dollars per month.
+The average monthly fee in 2023 for residents who did not live in an assisted-living or memory care unit was $3,907.

 Regulation of CCRCs

-In 2016, CCRC regulation is a hodge-podge varying by state and services, if it exists at all.
-CCRCs currently have no federal regulatory oversight.
-However, according to the My Life Site, 38 states regulate at least some aspects of CCRCs, such as finance, insurance, and health.
+About 38 states regulate at least some aspects of CCRCs, such as finance, insurance, and health.
 Too, because CCRCs are risk-bearing entities, many states regulate them much as they regulate other risk-bearing entities, such as insurers.
 CCRCs are risk-bearing because they promise future performance in return for the up-front payment of the entrance fee.
 Such regulation also involves the finances of the CCRC and the language of the contracts that it uses.
 In addition, because CCRCs furnish health services to residents, they are also regulated by state regulators to ensure cleanliness and proper operation.
-As of 2013, twelve states do not have any formal regulatory system in place for CCRCs and also as of 2013, two states, Alaska and Wyoming, do not have any CCRCs.

 Not surprisingly, because not all states regulate CCRCs and those that do regulate them in such different ways, no uniformity of regulation exists.
-However, a private, not-for profit organization — the Commission on Accreditation of Rehabilitation Facilities (CARF for short) does provide accreditation services for CCRCs.
-The accreditation process, including financial and health care, can be found at http://carf.org/ccrcListing.aspx.
-A list of all the facilities that have undergone a rigorous accreditation process, including financial and health care, is at http://carf.org/ccrcListing.aspx.
+However, a private, not-for profit organization — the Commission on Accreditation of Rehabilitation Facilities (CARF for short) – does provide accreditation services for CCRCs.
+Its accreditation standards are available at https://carf.org/accreditation/our-standards/.
+A search function on CARF’s website allows users to determine whether a particular CCRC has been accredited.

 If There Is Any Bottom Line, It Is to Check Everything Carefully